Learning and connecting with colleagues

 Prescott College prepares two three day colloquia each Fall and Spring semesters.
 Each Prescott Colloquium begins on Friday morning and ends on Sunday afternoon.
 During the colloquia, students connect with their cohort, make presentations, and contribute to ongoing dialogue and scholarship among peers and faculty.
 Colloquia also include workshops that address the nuts and bolts of the Limited-Residency Master of Arts Program.
 These are rich and treasured times, during which students and faculty from diverse cultures and different areas of study and expertise build friendships, exchange ideas, and benefit from internationally known keynote speakers and collegial networking.
 Students typically come away from the colloquium experience inspired, energized, and ready for their next phase of independent scholarship.

 Colloquium dates can be seen in the academic calendar.

-Master of Arts Program (ES, AE, ED, HU) and Master of Education - January 2015 Master's Orientation
+Master of Arts Program (ES, AE, ED, HU), Master of Education, and Master of Science in Counseling - April 2015 Master's Orientation

 Prescott College Contact Information